jarossnd/.dotfiles/README.md

 ## Overview

 This repo contains my dotfiles for my Ubuntu installation using Alacritty, Neovim, Treesitter, [Catppuccin](https://github.com/catppuccin/nvim) (theme), and [barbar](https://github.com/romgrk/barbar.nvim) (tabs).
+I also use these dotfiles for my Ubuntu WSL installation at work since my primary OS at work is Windows.
+This allows me to still use Unix / Linux based utilities when working on Windows.

 ## Prerequisites